programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 | ------------- |---------------|---------------|
 | Pat Abraham | 613-555-1212 | pat@zmail.ca |

+## Open MySQL Workbench

 Open MySQL Workbench.
 Double-click on the *Local Instance MySQL57*. (on a Mac this may appear as *Local Instance 3306*.)
+You may be prompted for the root password created in steps above.
 After opening the Local Instance MySQL57 you should see a screen similar to the picture below.
 On some Macs, a Query Tab will already be open; if it is not, open a Query Tab by doing *File > New Query Tab*.

 ## CREATE DATABASE